bitDecayGames/LucidText/README.md

 ![LucidTest](assets/images/ludic.gif?raw=true "LucidText")

-LucidText is a HaxeFlixel library designed to give easy access to juicy text boxes in the style of games like Animal Crossing and Celeste
+LucidText is a HaxeFlixel library designed to give easy access to juicy text in the style of games like Paper Mario, Animal Crossing, and Celeste.

 ## Table of Contents